Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     1. Since we are running single-core jobs, we need to set the `OMP_NUM_THREADS` environment variable to "1,1" according to the [TBLite documentation](https://tblite.readthedocs.io/en/latest/tutorial/parallel.html#running-tblite-in-parallel).

+    2. This is an opt-in feature needed when using Parsl to ensure all features in quacc are supported.

-    2. Unique to the `HighThroughputExecutor`, this `strategy` will automatically scale the number of active blocks (i.e. Slurm allocations) up or down based on the number of jobs remaining.
+    3. Unique to the `HighThroughputExecutor`, this `strategy` will automatically scale the number of active blocks (i.e. Slurm allocations) up or down based on the number of jobs remaining.
 We set `max_blocks=1` here so it can't scale up beyond 1 Slurm job, but it can scale down from 1 to 0 since `min_blocks=0`.
 By setting `init_blocks=0`, no Slurm allocation will be requested until jobs are launched.

-    3. This is just an arbitrary label for file I/O.
+    4. This is just an arbitrary label for file I/O.

-    4. The maximum number of running jobs per node.
+    5. The maximum number of running jobs per node.
 If you are running a non-MPI job, this value will generally be the number of physical cores per node (this example).
 Perlmutter has 128 physical CPU cores, so we have set a value of 128 here.

-    5. The number of cores per job.
+    6. The number of cores per job.
 We are running single-core jobs in this example.

-    6. Any commands to run before carrying out any of the Parsl jobs.
+    7. Any commands to run before carrying out any of the Parsl jobs.
 This is useful for setting environment variables, activating a given Conda environment, and loading modules.

-    7. The walltime for each block (i.e. Slurm allocation).
+    8. The walltime for each block (i.e. Slurm allocation).

-    8. The number of nodes that each block (i.e. Slurm allocation) should allocate.
+    9. The number of nodes that each block (i.e. Slurm allocation) should allocate.

-    9. Sets the number of blocks (e.g. Slurm allocations) to provision during initialization of the workflow.
+    10. Sets the number of blocks (e.g. Slurm allocations) to provision during initialization of the workflow.
 We set this to a value of 0 so that there isn't a running Slurm job before any jobs have been submitted to Parsl.

-    10. Sets the minimum number of blocks (e.g. Slurm allocations) to maintain during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
+    11. Sets the minimum number of blocks (e.g. Slurm allocations) to maintain during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
 We set this to 0 so that Slurm jobs aren't running when there are no remaining jobs.

-    11. Sets the maximum number of active blocks (e.g. Slurm allocations) during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
+    12. Sets the maximum number of active blocks (e.g. Slurm allocations) during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
 We set this to 1 here, but it can be increased to have multiple Slurm jobs running simultaneously.
 Raising `max_blocks` to a larger value will allow the "htex_auto_scale" strategy to upscale resources as needed.

-    12. The type of Launcher to use. `SrunLauncher()` will distribute jobs across the cores and nodes of the Slurm allocation.
+    13. The type of Launcher to use. `SrunLauncher()` will distribute jobs across the cores and nodes of the Slurm allocation.
 It should not be used for `PythonApp`s that themselves call MPI, which should use `SimpleLauncher()` instead.

-    13. The maximum time to wait (in seconds) for the job scheduler info to be retrieved/sent.
+    14. The maximum time to wait (in seconds) for the job scheduler info to be retrieved/sent.

     Now we define the workflow, apply it to all molecules in the "g2" collection, and monitor the progress of our calculations.